-Yarra is host to a wide range of iconic arts and cultural venues, including live music venues, artist studios and over 60 galleries, all of which contribute to the character and identity of our neighbourhoods.
-Supporting our local arts industries and developing the potential of new artists helps create a thriving and creative local culture, as well as future employment opportunities for residents.
+Yarra is host to a wide range of arts and cultural venues, including live music venues, artist studios and over 60 galleries, all of which contribute to the character and identity of our neighbourhoods.
+Council is committed to supporting our local arts industries and developing the potential of new artists.
+This helps create a thriving and creative local culture, as well as future employment opportunities for residents.